kosiorm/book-to-text/README.md

 ## Usage

+To obtain the activation bytes for your Audible account, send a POST request to /api/bytes with the bookTitle parameter.

 To download and transcribe a book from Audible, send a POST request to `/api/btt` with the `bookTitle` parameter.

 To download and transcribe an MP3 file, send a POST request to `/api/btt` with the `mp3Url` parameter.